marsja/jupyter/README.md

 ## Jupyter notebooks
 In this folder you will find Jupyter Notebooks containing code examples for many of my blogposts ([https://www.marsja.se](https://www.marsja.se)).
 There are also notebooks containing the code for some of my Videos on my [YouTube Channel](https://www.youtube.com/channel/UCFHeY1aOt-Y4FLZeG_IpJCA).
+The main theme of the blog posts, right now, is data visualization, manipulation, and analysis using Python.
+For instance, you will find Pandas tutorials, Seaborn tutorials, and Statsmodels tutorials (e.g., Python ANOVA).

 ### Pandas DataFrame Tutorial: Jupyter Notebooks